 Students will build an understanding of diverse Aboriginal cultures within Alberta, Canada, and the world.
-As students’ progress in their understanding, they will reflect on the connections and changes made to the aboriginal cultures by government policies, treaties, and the residential school systems.
-Students will explore what Reconciliation means in Canada today.
+As students progress in their understanding, they will reflect on the connections and changes made to the Aboriginal cultures by government policies, treaties, and the residential school system.
+Students will explore what Truth and Reconciliation means in Canada today.
 Prerequisite: None

 English Language Learning

-ELL students may be required to complete an English language assessment upon arrival in order to determine their language proficiency level and ELL class placement.
+ELL students may be required to complete an English Language assessment upon arrival in order to determine their language proficiency level and ELL class placement.
 The focus of all levels is to develop English communication skills including reading, writing, listening and speaking.
-Students also explore Canadian culture and academic.
+Students will also explore Canadian culture and academics.
 Advancing to the next level is dependent upon the student mastering the language requirements.